Humbly Homemade

 Nutrition

-Serving: 1bunCalories: 234kcalCarbohydrates: 39gProtein: 6gFat: 6gSaturated Fat: 3gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gTrans Fat: 0.2gCholesterol: 53mgSodium: 248mgPotassium: 118mgFiber: 2gSugar: 7gVitamin A: 211IUVitamin C: 2mgCalcium: 47mgIron: 2mg
+Serving: 1 bunCalories: 234kcalCarbohydrates: 39gProtein: 6gFat: 6gSaturated Fat: 3gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gTrans Fat: 0.2gCholesterol: 53mgSodium: 248mgPotassium: 118mgFiber: 2gSugar: 7gVitamin A: 211IUVitamin C: 2mgCalcium: 47mgIron: 2mg

-Keyword Easter buns, hot cross buns, spring baking
+Keyword Easter buns, hot cross buns

-Did you make this recipe?Leave a comment below and tag @humbly-homemade on social!
+Did you make this recipe?Leave a comment below - I love hearing from you!

 About Carissa Erzen